Aktyn/aktyn-assistant/README.md

 	express_port: 4567,//required for browser notifications to work or for listening from other location
 	//chrome_command: 'start chrome',//or absolute path to google chrome executable
 	use_native_notifications: false,//if false - notifications will be handled by browser
-	lang: 'pl-PL'   //for multilingual procedures you can specify which language to recognize
+	//lang: 'pl-PL'   //for multilingual procedures you can specify which language to recognize
 					// check Assistant.langCodes for list of available webkit speech recognition codes }).catch(console.error);